Louis Koo: Honors

 In 2018, 55382 Kootinlok, a main-belt asteroid discovered by Bill Yeung at the Desert Eagle Observatory in 2001, was named in honor of Koo.

 On May 20, 2021, Weibo Starlight Awards 2020 ceremony was held online.
 The winners were all over the world, including Koo, Katy Perry, Taylor Swift, Takuya Kimura, etc.　Koo, was awarded the "Starlight of Fame (Hong Kong, Macau and Taiwan)" and "Starlight Influential Actor of the Year".

+In 2023, Koo was honoured by New York Asian Film Festival with Extraordinary Star Asia Award.